-Bald and worn tires are the main causes of vehicle crashes that in many cases leave a lot of people injured or dead.
+Bald and worn tires are the main causes of vehicle crashes that in many cases leave those involved in the accident injured or dead.

 Doing a safety check before hitting the road is a good way to prevent this kind of accident from happening, but just how dangerous are they?

 At Avrek Law we care about your well-being, and have summarized the most relevant information and advice to keep you safe on the road in regard to tire blowouts.

 Tire blowout-related accidents are a common occurrence and the cause of many injuries and deaths.

 According to a 2003 NHTSA report, an estimated 414 fatalities, 10,275 non-fatal injuries, and 78,392 crashes occurred annually due to flat tires or blowouts before tire pressure monitoring systems (TPMS) were installed in vehicles.

 The National Motor Vehicle Crash Causation Survey in 2005 to 2007 recorded 5,470 crashes, representing 2,188,970 crashes at the national level.